giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 # IT strategy

 The introduction of a new application follows the Business Strategy of creating values, in this case, for the customer.
-II will likely need a reorganization in order to meet new requests on data management.
+It will likely need a reorganization in order to meet new requests on data management.

 # Effect of change(s)